-- What is the provider's cut-off score for each test?
-This does not include WST or BST, which are pass/fail only. - Procedure for the re-taking of a new test, with new test questions. - The number of test failures that constitute a course failure. - Briefing on testing procedures and successful course completion requirements to trainees prior to first test delivery.
+• What is the provider's cut-off score for each test?
+This does not include WST or BST, which are pass/fail only.

+- Procedure for the re-taking of a new test, with new test questions. - The number of test failures that constitute a course failure. - Briefing on testing procedures and successful course completion requirements to trainees prior to first test delivery.

-For information regarding the development and delivery of behavioral skills tests (BST), written skills tests, (WST) and multiple choice/job knowledge (MCT) tests see appendix I.
+For information regarding the development and delivery of tests see appendix I.

-H. How to Report Test Scores
+H. Test Scores

-There are four forms used for reporting test scores to STC.
+There are four forms used for record keeping test scores.
 Providers are expected to use these forms or, if locally generated, a form similar in appearance and layout.
 It is important that the information requested on the STC form be included.

-- Job Knowledge Test Scores
+- Multiple Choice Test Scores

 - Behavior Skills Test Scores

 - Written Skills Test Scores

 - Physical Skills Test Scores (if part of the core course)

-Note: Physical skills benchmark tests are reported on a specific form and should not be included with the other BSTs administered during the course.
+Note: Physical skills benchmark tests are recorded on a specific form and should not be included with the other BSTs administered during the course.